-The Construction Protection Plans would be based on the requirements laid out in the "New York City Department of Buildings Technical Policy and Procedure Notice (PPN) #10/88," concerning procedures for avoidance of damage to historic structures from adjacent construction (see Chapter 21, "Construction" for more information).
+The Construction Protection Plans would be based on the requirements laid out in the "New York City Department of Buildings Technical Policy and Procedure Notice (PPN) #10/88," concerning procedures for avoidance of damage to historic structures from adjacent construction.
 The PPN defines an adjacent historic structure as being contiguous to or within a lateral distance of 90 feet from a lot under development or alteration.
-In addition, EPCs have been made by LMDC to avoid or minimize any adverse effects on historic resources during construction (see Chapter 21).